 That is to say that the ways in which headphones produce bass are much less visceral than the ways in which subwoofers produce bass.

-Headphones do not have to propel bass frequencies across long distances in order for the listener to hear them.
+Headphones do not have to propel bass frequencies across long distances for the listener to hear them.
 The drivers/speakers of headphones are practically attached to the listeners’ ears.

 The inverse-square law state that the intensity of a sound wave is quartered for every doubling of distance.
 In other words, the sound pressure level drops by 6 dB for every doubling of distance.